 Prohibited items that are discovered during security inspections at the stadium entrances must be either returned to the owner's vehicle or discarded.
-Unlawful items that are discovered during security inspections are subject to confiscation, and the person in possession of those items is subject to arrest.
+Unlawful items that are discovered during security inspections are subject to confiscation, and the person in possession of those items may be denied entrance into the stadium and is subject to arrest.
 Any prohibited item discovered inside the stadium is subject to confiscation.

-Items that will be permitted but will be inspected at the gates prior to entry:
+Items that will be permitted but will be inspected at bag check locations prior to entry

-- Fans are encouraged not to bring bags with them unless absolutely necessary, as our goal is to get people in the stadium as quickly as possible.
+Fans are encouraged not to bring any bags or items that need inspection as our goal is to get all patrons in the stadium as quickly as possible.

 Radio and TV Policy

 You may bring a small portable radio or television with you to the stadium as long as you listen with an earpiece or headphones.

 The Belk Bowl recycles all cans, bottles and cardboard generated inside the stadium.
 In addition, the team has partnered with Bank of America, Bojangles', Center City Partners, City of Charlotte Solid Waste, Hands on Charlotte and Keep Mecklenburg Beautiful to create a tailgate recycling program.
 Fans parking in participating lots within a four block perimeter of the stadium are given a yellow recycling bag for cans, bottles and cardboard as they enter the lot.
 As fans head to the stadium, they can drop off the bags at a designated curb location in each lot.
 The City of Charlotte then collects the bags and takes the recyclables to the Mecklenburg Recycling Facility.